COURSE STRUCTURE -

 A diploma from "the MAC" is not a piece of paper for the wall or to be stored away.

 We issue a solid gold business card sized diploma.
-The college name and degree on the front, and the candidates name and graduation date on the back.
+The college name, degree, and mission 'Be amazing.
+Do amazing.
+Kaizen.', on the front, and the candidate's name and graduation date on the back.

-Imagine going for your interview with a solid gold diploma and a thumb-drive portfolio with everything you did archived.
+Imagine going for your interview with a solid gold diploma and a thumb-drive portfolio with everything you did while enrolled.

 This isn't rock, paper, scissors - gold beats paper - every day of the week and twice on Sundays!